-While some women experience minimal or mild discomfort during menstruation, other women suffer from severe, debilitating pain that prevents them from doing their day to day activities.
-None of us know what another woman's pain is like, so it is useful to understand what periods should feel like and then decide if all is normal.
-Some women may have always experienced painful periods, others may develop pain.
+Some women experience minimal or mild discomfort during menstruation, but others suffer from severe, debilitating pain that prevents them from doing their day-to-day activities.
+None of us knows what another woman's pain is like, so it is useful to understand what periods should feel like and then decide if all is normal.
+Some women might have always experienced painful periods; others might develop pain.
 Period pain is more common in adolescents and women in their 20s, but can also occur in older women.

 Period pain is the most common cause of pelvic pain.

 - the pain is there only on the first one or two days of your period

 - the pain goes away if you take period pain medications or use the contraceptive pill

 - your ability to do your normal activities is not impaired.

 If the pain is not like this, it is not normal.

 - pain in the uterine (womb) muscle (myometrium), especially if the pain is on the first one or two days of a period

 - pain from endometriosis and/or adenomyosis, especially if the pain is present for more than one to two days before the period starts.

 Many women with strong period pain have both these problems, and women with adenomyosis have a more painful uterus than other women, even if it looks normal.